 Jigna’s commitment to human rights extends beyond TB.
 She continues to dedicate her efforts to other social issues including domestic violence and sexual abuse and serves on many non-profit boards and committees.

 Cindy Ricker Before joining Investors, Cindy spent 25 years with PNC Bank, where she held the position of Vice President and Branch Manager.
 She was charged with supporting non-profits, retail, and commercial clients in the bank's Princeton market.
 Cindy began her career in banking as a Training Coordinator with Princeton Bank and Trust in 1981.

 Originally from Massachusetts, Cindy earned a bachelor's degree in education from Lesley University.
 Active in numerous organizations, Cindy currently is on the board of the YWCA Princeton.
 A nine-year breast cancer survivor, she is a volunteer for the Breast Cancer Resource Center at the YWCA Princeton, and a past grants committee member for the Susan G. Komen Central and South Jersey Affiliate for the Cure.
 She also is a past co-chair for Komen's "Spirit of Jane Rodney" annual event.

 Cindy also serves on the board of VolunteerConnect, an organization promoting service in central New Jersey with skills-based volunteers and educational programs.
 She is a past Board President of Womanspace, a leading non-profit agency providing services to individuals impacted by domestic and sexual violence.
 Ricker has been a member of the Rotary Club of Princeton and served on the board of trustees of the Pennington Public Library and the Pennington Day Grants Committee.

-Additionally, she became a member of the board of Princeton Community Housing over the past year and serves as the YWCA Princeton representative to this organization as well.
+She currently serves as the chair of the Governance Committee and a member of the board of Princeton Community Housing, serving as the YWCA Princeton representative to this organization.